 Chatbots and advances in artificial intelligence have also made digital and self-serve communication channels popular options for brands looking to reduce costs and maintain consistency when they interact with customers.
 Great customer experience means offering more options – and when it comes to customer service, that equates to offering more channels for customers to connect with a brand.
 While traditional channels such as voice will always have a place in good customer communications, digitally-savvy consumers today also expect to be able to get in touch via digital means.
 To meet customer expectations, it’s vital that brands offer online options as part of their channel mix.

 Embracing and investing in digital

 As experts in customer experience, the teams at Firstsource work with businesses who are all at different stages in their digital journey.
-And, no matter how advanced the technology they partner with us to employ is, our message to them is always the same – to stay successful, businesses must stay ahead of the curve and avoid becoming complacent in their digital transformation.
+And no matter how advanced the technology we employ, our message to them is always the same – to stay successful, businesses must stay ahead of the curve and avoid becoming complacent in their digital transformation.

 By its very nature, digital transformation is always evolving, and it is crucial that organizations embrace changes and constantly look at ways to implement improvements to the digital solutions used by their business.
 In today’s marketplace, a failure to invest in digital will almost certainly lead to a fall in shareholder returns.
 In fact, one of the most important things that I tell my clients is that the cost of simply doing nothing will outweigh the cost of driving change.
 In my experience, it’s the companies that are willing to take risks and explore the unknown that reap rewards in the end.
 Enabling digital technology will not necessarily involve a massive overhaul of your core systems.
 But with the right design and blend of enablers, the outcome can be hugely positive and could truly transform your business.